Tomorrow series: Plot summary

 Ellie Linton goes out camping in the bush for a week with her friends Homer, Lee, Kevin, Corrie, Robyn, and Fiona 'Fi'.
 They find a way into a large, vegetated sinkhole in a remote area of bush the locals call "Hell", and camp there for the week.
 During this time they see large numbers of planes flying through the night without lights, and though it is mentioned in conversation the following morning, they think little of it.

 When they return home they find that all the people are missing and their pets and livestock are dead or dying.
 They come to realise that Australia has been invaded and their family and friends have been taken prisoner.
 Avoiding capture by enemy soldiers in their hometown of Wirrawee and picking up one of their school friends Chris, the group return to Hell.
 After short period of recovery they start making plans to fight back.

-Over the course of the first three books in the series, the group succeeds in destroying a bridge that leads into Wirrawee, an enemy convoy, several houses that are being used by the enemy as a center of operations, and a nearby strategic harbour.
+Over the course of the first three books in the series, the group succeeds in destroying a bridge that leads into Wirrawee, an enemy convoy, several houses that are being used by the enemy as a centre of operations, and a nearby strategic harbour.
 However, Corrie and Chris are killed during this time.
 After the harbour raid, the surviving members of the group are eventually captured and placed in a maximum security prison in the nearby city of Stratton.
-During an air-raid by the Royal New Zealand Air Force the group escapes but Robin is killed while doing so.
+During an air-raid by the Royal New Zealand Air Force the group escapes but Robyn is killed while doing so.
 They encounter a downed RNZAF pilot and arrange to be evacuated to New Zealand.

 Book four, Darkness, Be My Friend, takes place several months later.
 The group is trying to live a normal life in New Zealand with other refugees, but are haunted by their memories of the war (which is still ongoing).
 They are approached by the New Zealand Defence Force, who are seeking Australian guerrillas to act as guides for saboteur units that are being dropped into occupied Australian territory.
 The group returns to Wirrawee accompanied by a platoon of New Zealand troops.
 However the New Zealanders go missing while on a mission to destroy Wirrawee Airfield (which is being used as a major military airbase).
-Alone behind enemy lines once more, the group decides to attack the Airfield themselves but a combination of poor planning and bad luck causes them to fail, but they manage to return to Hell.
+Alone behind enemy lines once more, the group decides to attack the airfield themselves but a combination of poor planning and bad luck causes them to fail, but they manage to return to Hell.